Narrative Writing for kids starts with fun and creativity.

 Younger students need to learn the importance of drafting, editing, and proofreading when writing any type of text.
 As story writing is often their first experience of extended writing, teachers should take the opportunity to create good editing habits from the start.

-A COMPLETE UNIT ON TEACHING NARRATIVE WRITING IN 2022
+A COMPLETE UNIT ON TEACHING NARRATIVE WRITING

 Teach your students to become skilled story writers with this HUGE NARRATIVE & CREATIVE STORY WRITING UNIT.
 Offering a COMPLETE SOLUTION to teaching students how to craft CREATIVE CHARACTERS, SUPERB SETTINGS, and PERFECT PLOTS.